CornHusker89/mincraft-server-web-api/README.md

 ## API Documentation

+The authorization is a very basic key system.

 All APIs will return 401 on an incorrect Authorization header.

 All applicable APIs will return 400 if the minecraft server has not been started.